cs3org/OCM-API/IETF-RFC.md

   `"/index.php/apps/sciencemesh/accept"` is specified here then a WAYF Page SHOULD redirect the end-user to `/index.php/apps/sciencemesh/accept?token=zi5kooKu3ivohr9a&providerDomain=example.com`.
-* OPTIONAL: tokenEndPoint (string) - URL of the token endpoint where the Sending Server can exchange a `code` for a bearer token.
+* OPTIONAL: tokenEndPoint (string) - URL of the token endpoint where the Sending Server can exchange a secret for a short-lived bearer token.
   Implementations that offer the `"exchange-token"` capability MUST provide this URL as well.
   Example: `"https://my-cloud-storage.org/ocm/token"`.